- Testing with IPAWS Open Platform for Emergency Networks (OPEN)

 - Common Alerting Protocol Profile Requirements (PDF 698KB, TXT 79KB)

-System developers are also invited to participate in monthly webinars, usually the third Wednesday of even months at 12 p.m.
+System developers are also invited to participate in monthly webinars, usually held on the third Wednesday of even months at 12 p.m.
 Eastern time.
 Subscribe to the Developer E-mail List to receive webinar invitations.
 See the IPAWS Working Group Schedule for current announcements and the Developer Webinar Archive for previous webinars.

 Return to the FEMA IPAWS Home Page.